 This grouped strategy provides a good trade-off between reconstruction overhead and approximation fidelity, enabling efficient compression with minimal performance impact.

 \textbf{CKA-based Head Similarity.} A key question in grouped SVD is how to assign attention heads into groups so as to minimize the reconstruction error.
 Empirically, we observe that grouping heads with similar left singular subspaces results in lower approximation error, as these heads tend to share more common representational components and thus benefit from joint compression.
-To quantify head similarity, we adopt centered kernel alignment (CKA)~\cite{kornblith2019similarity}, a robust and widely used metric for comparing representation subspaces.
-Specifically, we compute the pairwise CKA similarity between all attention heads, yielding a symmetric similarity matrix $\mathbf{S} \in \mathbb{R}^{h \times h}$, where $h$ is the total number of heads:
+To quantify head similarity, we adopt centered kernel alignment (CKA)~\citep{kornblith2019similarity}, a robust and widely used metric for comparing representation subspaces.
+We compute the pairwise CKA similarity between all attention heads, yielding a symmetric similarity matrix $\mathbf{S} \in \mathbb{R}^{h \times h}$, where $h$ is the number of heads:

 \textbf{Head Reordering.} Based on the similarity matrix $\mathbf{S}$, we perform head grouping by prioritizing pairs with high mutual similarity.
 Specifically, we adopt a greedy strategy that iteratively selects the head pair with the highest CKA similarity and assigns them to the same group, subject to a fixed group size constraint (e.g., 4 heads per group when $h = 32$).
 Remaining unassigned heads are then added to existing groups with available capacity, ensuring that all heads are eventually grouped.
 This head reordering process encourages heads with similar representational structure to share SVD decompositions, effectively reducing approximation error during grouped compression.
 As shown in Figure~\ref{figs:fig2}, we visualize the CKA similarity matrices before and after head reordering.
 It can be observed that, after reordering, heads assigned to adjacent positions exhibit higher mutual similarity, indicating that similar heads are more effectively grouped together.
 By aligning structurally coherent heads within each group, we improve both the compactness and accuracy of the resulting low-rank representation.
-To ensure decoding equivalence, we apply an inverse reordering to restore the original head order after grouped computation (see Figure~\ref{figs:fig1}); related theoretical analysis is given in the supplementary file.
+To ensure decoding equivalence, we apply an inverse reordering to restore the original head order (see Figure~\ref{figs:fig1}); related theoretical analysis is given in the supplementary file.